-Destiny 2 is almost here, and fans of Bungie's popular multiplayer space shooter have plenty of reasons to be excited.
+Destiny 2 is finally here, and fans of Bungie's popular multiplayer space shooter have plenty of reasons to be excited.

 The next Destiny installment promises larger worlds, imposing new enemies and a variety of ways to play, and will bring the series to PC for the first time.
-Here's everything we know so far about Destiny 2, from its release date to what you'll be able to carry over from the first game.
+Whether you're a devoted Guardian with hundreds of hours under your belt or are just diving into the series now, here's everything you need to know about Destiny 2.

 When is Destiny 2 coming out?